kirb/usr-local-bin/README.md

-# /usr/bin/thekirbylover
+# /usr/local/bin/kirb
-Scripts I stick in /usr/bin.
-[MIT Licensed.](http://adam.mit-license.org)
+Scripts I stick in /usr/local/bin.
+(Various licenses - see the header of each file for its license.)